lsst/display_firefly/doc/lsst.display.firefly/viewing-footprints.rst

 The Firefly backend for ``lsst.afw.display`` includes specialized functions for overlaying and interacting with LSST Source Detection Footprints.

 Here is an example using HSC-reprocessed data.
+When using the LSST Science Platform, a "medium" or larger container size is recommended.

 Define a Butler instance and an identifier for retrieving the data.